 Participatory sound installation, 2019

-6-channel sound, tactile transducers, gym equipment, wood, colored stickers.
+4-channel sound, tactile transducers, gymnastics rings and mats, painted, wood, suspension ropes, aluminium covers.
 Duration: 7 minutes in a loop

 Site specific solution is inspired by the architecture of Cumandá - urban park in the heart of Quito created in the place of terminal for regional buses.
 This recreational center conceptualizes the union of two axes - culture and sport.
 An open and free of charge space for everybody.

-During 3 days of 12-14 of February we had public workshop on Non-vertical listening in the theater of Compañía Nacional de Danza del Ecuador.
+During 3 days of 12-14 of February we arranged a workshop on Non-vertical listening in the theater of Compañía Nacional de Danza del Ecuador.